gvwilson/thirdbit/src/fiction/makers-return/index.md

 She and mama and papa are all roos.
 I'm—I'm different."

-Violet felt her fingers dig into the arms of the captain's chair, but it was as if they belonged to someone else.
+Violet's fingers dug into the arms of the captain's chair.
 "Are you—are you on the ground?
 Like,
 for real on the ground?"